A Good Match: Optimising Australia's permanent skilled migration

-CEDA – the Committee for Economic Development of Australia – is an independent, membership-based think tank formed in 1960.
+CEDA – the Committee for Economic Development of Australia – is an independent, membership-based think tank.

-For 60 years, CEDA has identified the policy issues that matter for Australia’s future and pursued solutions that deliver better economic and social outcomes for the greater good.
+For more than 60 years, CEDA has identified the policy issues that matter for Australia’s future and pursued solutions that deliver better economic and social outcomes.

 The concept for CEDA was based on US think tank the Committee for Economic Development (CED).
 Today, CEDA's reach goes beyond Australia as a member of an international network of counterpart organisations.